mohatt/gatsby-plugin-advanced-pages/README.md

  - blog/page/3
  - blog/page/4

-if you want to customize the paginated paths, you can include a `route` in your pagination object thats being passed to `createAdvancedPage()`.
+if you want to customize the paginated paths, you can include a `route` in your pagination object that's being passed to `createAdvancedPage()`.
 See below:

 `pages.config.yaml`